Priyanka Mohan

-Priyanka Arul Mohan (born 20 November 1995) is an Indian actress who primarily appears in Tamil and Telugu films.
-She made her acting debut with the Kannada film Ondh Kathe Hella (2019), and appeared in the Telugu films Gang Leader (2019), Saripodhaa Sanivaaram (2024) and the Tamil films Doctor (2021), Don (2022) and Etharkkum Thunindhavan (2022).
+Priyanka Arul Mohan (born 20 November 1994) is an Indian actress serving as the Honorary Ambassador of Korea Tourism since June 2026 under South Korean president Lee Jae Myung.
+As an actress she has appeared primarily in Tamil and Telugu films.
+She made her acting debut with the Kannada film Ondh Kathe Hella (2019), and appeared in the Telugu films Gang Leader (2019), Saripodhaa Sanivaaram (2024), They Call Him OG (2025) and the Tamil films Doctor (2021), Don (2022) and Etharkkum Thunindhavan (2022).

 Early life

-Priyanka Arul Mohan was born on 20 November 1995.
+Priyanka Arul Mohan was born on 20 November 1994.
+Her father is a Tamilian and her mother is a Kannadiga.
 She did her schooling from Alvas PU College, Moodabidri.
 She studied Biological engineering from PES University in Bangalore.
 She lives in Chennai.